justincastilla/symptomMinder/README.md

 # ⚠️ Developer NOTE ⚠️ :
  > This project is currently in development and is not at all ready for production.
 The purpose is to document possibly sensitive medical information and provide a platform for analysis and visualization.
 There should be absolutely NO assumption of data privacy or security in this demonstration.
-Advice or instructions given by the seror or the llm should be taken with a grain of salt.
+Advice or instructions given by the server or the llm should be taken with a grain of salt.
 This application demo and proof of concept is not intended for medical use and should not be used as a substitute for professional medical advice.

 # SymptomMinder FastMCP Server